stanbuklovskyi/Stock_news_web_scraping/README.md

 ## How to use

- - Put the file in you working directory with multiple data files
- - Example data files are included
+ - Save the file to your computer and run via Google Colab or Jupyter Notebook

 ## License